 “The federal New Markets Tax Credit is a unique and flexible community development tool with a successful track record, attracting investment capital and boosting economic activity in low-income areas,” said Bob Rapoza, spokesman for the NMTC Coalition.
 “In fact, the NMTC has leveraged an unprecedented level of investment to low-income communities—generating about $70 billion in total capital investment through public-private partnerships.”

-Between 2003 and 2013, the federal NMTC has financed commercial and industrial facilities, daycare and health centers, charter schools and small businesses.
+Between 2003 and 2013, the federal NMTC has financed commercial and industrial facilities, daycare and health centers, schools and small businesses.
 Further adding to its impact, these investments generated hundreds of thousands of jobs in both rural and urban communities.
 U.S. Department of the Treasury data also indicates 75 percent of NMTC activity is in severely distressed communities with unemployment rates at least 1.5 times the national average, poverty rates of at least 30 percent, or median incomes less than 60 percent of the area median income.

 The CDFI Fund indicated 263 CDEs applied for allocations for a total demand of nearly $20 billion in credits.
 Only 76 applications were successful (28.9 percent), receiving $3.512 billion—an amount that only meets a fraction of the demand.